 Niðurstöður 1 - 5 af 57

-... oceans and forests to seek out land and new economic opportunities.
-Involuntary migration also created African mini worlds in the western Atlantic, constantly reinforced as mortality or demand called for more and more shiploads of ...
+... migration also created African mini worlds in the western Atlantic, constantly reinforced as mortality or demand called for more and more shiploads of.
+Chapter.
+2. 2.
+The Pan-British world in the late eighteenth century.

-New England ships actually imported food from the middle colonies to makeup for their own grain deficits, created by a growing population and unproductive farms.
-The plantation settlements along the North American coast and in the ...
+... created by a growing population and unproductive farms.
+The plantation settlements along the North American coast and in the Caribbean also capitalized on this waterborne trade.
+Tobacco, long a staple of the Chesapeake, had achieved ...

-In Ireland the booming port of Belfast created an avenue of escape for many caught in these economic and social changes.
-Thousands of Ulster Scots left for the British colonies in North America in the 1760s 8 The Pan-British world in ...
+... created an avenue of escape for many caught in these economic and social changes.
+Thousands of Ulster Scots left for the British colonies in North America in the 1760s 8 The Pan-British world in the eighteenth century.

 Efni